Shuvo793/Practice-project-1-with-MVC/README.md

   - composer install in your computer and run terminal `composer install` in this project file
   - node.js install in your computer and run terminal `npm install` in this project
   - creat a database and export the `.sql` file into database
-  - setting your server and run this project
+  - creat virtual host in your server for easy run this project